SuboptimalEng/orbital/README.md

 npm run dev

 // building
-// while Orbital is open source, I ask that you do not re-distribute it npm install npm run electron-pack
+// while Orbital is open-source, I ask that you do not re-distribute it npm install npm run electron-pack
 ```

 ## Licensing

-While Orbital is open source, I ask that you do not re-distribute it.
+While Orbital is open-source, I ask that you do not re-distribute it.